nats-io/nats-architecture-and-design/adr/ADR-37.md

 Some libraries may support chaining functionality if it aligns with their JetStream implementation semantics, such as `getStream(name).getConsumer(name)`.

-### Ordered Consumer

-By their very nature, OrderedConsumers don’t play well with the above API for retrieving the consumer, because the consumer itself will be created and possibly re-created by the client during it's lifecycle.
-Clients may wish to provide a:

-`getOrderedConsumer(streamName, startOptions, bufferingOptions)` which allows consuming messages while conforming to the API operations on a consumer outlined below.

 ### Operations

 Consumers will have the following operations: